sudhanshuvlog/GFG-Devops22/Git-GitHub/Git-Github.md

 ● Checkout Markdown cheatsheet Here -
 https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatshee

+## Git Reset

+- **git reset --soft HEAD~1**: Resets the commit history to the previous commit, Will keep the changes in the staging area, and will not make any changes on the working area
+- **git reset --mixed HEAD~1**: Resets the commit history to the previous commit, It will unstage the changes, and will not make any changes to the working area
+- **git reset --hard HEAD~1**: Resets the commit history to the previous commit, discarding changes from everywhere.
+- In soft and mixed reset, changes remain in the staging area and working directory, respectively, allowing for recommit.
+- In a hard reset, changes are lost, and the commit history cannot be recovered.
+- Soft and mixed reset allow retrieval of commit history with the old commit ID.

 ## Important link(GitCheatSheet) -

 1) GitHub Git Cheat Sheet - https://education.github.com/git-cheat-sheet-education.pdf
 2) Git Cheat Sheet By GFG - https://www.geeksforgeeks.org/git-cheat-sheet/
 3) Merge Strategies -       https://git-scm.com/docs/merge-strategies